-He is accredited by the European Federation of Periodontology and the General Dental Council as a Specialist and is a consultant at the Eastman Dental Hospital, London.
+He is accredited by the European Federation of Periodontology and the General Dental Council as a Specialist Periodontist.

 With his trusted knowledge and clinical experience of gum tissue and bone augmentation, he can provide the highest standard of periodontal surgery and aesthetic implant placement.

-If periodontal disease is left to progress it can cause a loss of attachment between your tooth’s surface and the surrounding supporting tissues.
+If periodontal disease is left to progress it can cause a loss of attachment between your tooth’s surface and surrounding supporting tissues.
 This attachment loss causes pockets between your tooth and gum.
-Over time, these periodontal pockets can get deeper, leaving a larger space for toxic bacteria to live.
+Over time, these periodontal pockets can get deeper.
+Leaving a larger space for toxic bacteria to live.
 As bacteria develop around the teeth, they can accumulate and advance under the gum tissue.

 Periodontal disease can often be treated successfully.
-Ideally, we would like to gain periodontal health with nonsurgical treatment.
-This involves special cleaning, called “scaling and root surface debridement” to disturb and remove plaque, tartar deposits and bacterial toxins that lead to bone loss, on the tooth and root surfaces.
+Ideally, we would like to gain periodontal health with non-surgical treatment.
+This involves special cleaning, called “scaling and root surface debridement”.
+This disturbs and remove plaque, tartar deposits and bacterial toxins. (which lead to bone loss around the tooth and root surfaces).
 This procedure helps gum tissue to heal and periodontal pockets to shrink.
-This can also be called “periodontal cleaning” or “deep cleaning.”
+This can also be called “periodontal cleaning” or “deep cleaning”.

-Surgical Periodontic treatment will only be recommended after trying to reduce periodontal pockets with non-surgical treatment.
-If we are unable to reduce the pockets to a manageable depth for you and your hygienist to maintain then Dr Lanre Onabolu can carry out a number of minimally invasive pocket reduction surgeries.
+Surgical Periodontics will only be recommended after trying to reduce periodontal pockets with non-surgical treatment.
+If we are unable to reduce the pockets to a manageable depth for you and your hygienist to maintain, minimally invasive pocket reduction surgery may be required.
 The goal of surgical treatment is to reduce the depth of your pockets in order to limit areas where toxic bacteria can hide, to allow the gum tissue to better reattach to healthy bone.

 Yes.
-Just like teeth, implants can be affected by the bacteria that cause periodontitis, with implants it’s called Peri-Implantitis and it affects the bone the implant is fixed to.
-Peri-Implantitis can progress quickly so you will need to meticulous with your oral hygiene if you have a dental implant placed.
+Just like teeth, implants can be affected by the bacteria that cause periodontitis.
+With implants it’s called Peri-Implantitis.
+It affects the bone the implant is fixed to.
+Peri-Implantitis can progress quickly.
+So, you will need to meticulous with your oral hygiene if you have a dental implant placed.

-Taking good care of your teeth and gums at home is the best way to prevent Peridontitis.
-If you have been diagnosed or susceptible to peridontal disease you will need an elevated oral hygiene regime.
-This can include brushing your teeth after every meal and before bedtime, flossing at least once each day, and seeing your dentist, hygienist or periodontist for regular appointments every 3 months.
-Spending extra time on preventative maintenance may save you the time and money of treating Periodontitis
+Taking good care of your teeth and gums at home is the best way to prevent Periodontitis.
+If you have been diagnosed or susceptible to periodontal disease you will need an elevated oral hygiene regime.
+This can include; brushing your teeth after every meal and before bedtime.
+Flossing at least once each day.
+And, seeing your dentist, hygienist or periodontist for regular appointments every 3 months.
+Spending extra time on preventative maintenance may save you the time and money on treating Periodontitis

 We understand that periodontal treatment plans can often be quite expensive.
 So, we offer a number of finance options available to help make your dental health more affordable.
 Please discuss personal payment plans with us at your next visit.